younyzhu/younyzhu.github.com/Path_Bubble/README.md

      * Finished drawing `Activation.js`: which is used to draw the reaction attributes with the varying radius to show the direction.
      ![Image](./images/basicShape.PNG)

  3. Fixed a bug, when select a shape, it will be highlight with red color.
+ 4. Try a night to draw a bubble widget, It seems not very well.[http://jsfiddle.net/younyzhU/a25Jt/2/](http://jsfiddle.net/younyzhU/a25Jt/2/)